jcheminform/cito-editorial/editorial.md

 Therefore, we are starting a pilot to roll out CiTO annotation in the *Journal of Cheminformatics*.
 We take advantage here of the ability to add notes to *full form* (see [<a href="#citeref3">3</a>]) references in bibliographies.
 These are referred to as *bibnotes*.
-The content of the note will be strictly formatted: it will use the syntax *[cito:usesMethodIn]*.
+The content of the note will be strictly formatted: it will use the syntax *[cito:usesMethodIn]* and formatted in bold.
 That is, the bibnote starts with the *[* character, followed by one of the CiTO types, and ending with the *]* character.
 If you wish to provide more than one annotation, you can repeat this syntax, separated by one or more spaces, for example: *[cito:usesMethodIn] [cito:citeAsAuthority]*.